alexharri/website/posts/canvas-to-ascii.md

 }
 ```

-Now look what happens if the top four external sampling circles are light: it causes the crunching to reach into the middle of the sampling vector, giving us the desired effect
+Now look what happens if the top four external sampling circles are light: it causes the contrast enhancement to reach into the middle of the sampling vector, giving us the desired effect:

 <InteractiveVector6D
   samplingVector={[0.2, 0.2, 0.2, 0.2, 0.2, 0.2]}